The Reason You Feel Stuck Might Surprise You (Through a Body-Led Human Design Lens)

 Recognising the Moment of Resistance

 If there’s a part of you that recognises yourself here, let that be your sign that you’re ready to dive deeper.
-On some level, you know there’s a different way of relating to your stuckness, one that’s about noticing, surrendering, and trusting that it will pass.
+On some level, you know there’s a different way of relating to your stuckness, one that’s about noticing and surrendering.
+Because ultimately, stillness will interrupt the pattern of moving against yourself.

 Next time you feel that friction, pause.
 Take a few breaths.
 Bring your attention to your mental chatter and notice where it appears in your body.
 Which stories are running in your mind?
 Where is your body tightening, or signaling misalignment?